YinHK-gameDev/unity-learn/camera & render pipelines/Multi-display.md

 Unity’s default display mode is one monitor only.
 When you run your application, you need use **`Display.Activate()`** to explicitly activate additional displays.
 Once you activate a display, you can’t deactivate it.

+Unity supports multi-display rendering on:

+-   Desktop platforms (Windows, macOS X, and Linux)
+-   Android (OpenGL ES and Vulkan)
+-   iOS

+Some features in the Display class only work on some of the supported platforms.
+See the properties and methods for more information about platform compatibility.

+Use the Display class to operate on the displays themselves, and **`Camera.targetDisplay`** to **set up cameras for rendering to individual display**s.

 > The best time to activate additional displays is when your application creates a **new Scene**.
 A good way to do this is to **attach a script component to the default Camera**.
 Make sure you call **`Display.Activate()`** only once during startup.
 As a best practice, you might find it helpful to **create a small initial Scene to test your script**.